top of page

 Hopkins teamed up with Garcia at the time when both were reaching their limit with the grind and grab of show biz.
 He had given a huge part of himself to colossal albums earlier in the decade — The Stones' Exile on Main St., Lennon's Imagine, Who's Next by the Who, and dozens of others.
 Only to find himself sidelined, quite literally, on the Stones' 1972-73 tour, where he was shoved in the dark corner of the stage and later informed that the next tour would not have a stage light on him.
 By 1975 he'd seen enough of the ego parade and the men who take and forget what it means to give.

 And Garcia wasn’t one of those men.
 By 1975 he was drowning in the sheer scale of what the Grateful Dead had become: a movement, a burden, a near-cult.
-He wasn’t riding the wave anymore — he was under it, drained and looking to reconnect with the part of himself that made music in the first place.
-He didn't want to be a prophet.
-He didn't want mythology.
-He wanted to hear his own soul again.
-And Hopkins, in that moment, was the answer — not just a pianist, but a fellow escapee from the myth machine.
+If just a few years ago he was riding the wave, now he was under it, drained and looking to reconnect with the part of himself that made music in the first place.
+Being seen as a prophet or a sage seemed absurd to him — he simply wanted to hear his own soul again.
+And Hopkins, in that moment, was the answer — a pianist, but also a fellow escapee from the corporate machine.

-Some say Garcia was musically and personally adrift — 1975 was when the heroin began creeping in — but the actual reality isn't that simple.
-Because in the stretch from August to December, when Hopkins was part of the Jerry Garcia Band, Garcia wasn't lost — he was wide open.
+Some say Garcia was musically and personally adrift at the time — 1975 was when the heroin began creeping in — but the actual reality isn't that simple.
+Because in the stretch from August to December, when Hopkins was part of the Jerry Garcia Band, Garcia was far from lost — he was wide open.
 Open in the way a wound is open.
 Yes, he was frayed and a little fragile, but that fragility gave him sudden clarity.
 He was raw, and because of that, more perceptive.
 And Hopkins met him there.

 Legion of Mary, Garcia's 1974-75 band, opened Jerry's ears a little wider to blues, soul, jazz, and R&B, aided by organist Merl Saunders.
-When by mid-1975 Saunders bowed out, this is where the magic began, because Hopkins, of course, didn't only know all these genres inside out, but had them absorbed at soul level.
+When by mid-1975 Saunders bowed out, this is where the magic began, because Hopkins knew all those genres inside out.
 And in that rare, hierarchy-free space created by Garcia — where no genre ruled, and no player pulled rank — you could be anything: soft, rebellious, real.

 Let It Rock, a double live album released in 2009 and curated by the Garcia family, captures two nights from November 1975 at Keystone Berkeley — a small, no-frills club that held about 500 people.
 For years, Garcia-Hopkins bootlegs floated around online and off, but in 2009, the family finally decided it was time to give two of the best nights an official release.
 Yes, it took years and it shouldn’t have.
 Nicky never saw this music granted the dignity it had always deserved.
 That we see it here now, finally, without him, is both the grace and the ache of the thing.